2025 Canada Guide: Top 5 Roof, Side and Exhaust Vents for Horse Transport — Practical, Vet-Aware Options to Reduce Heat and Humidity

 Frequently Asked Questions

-Maxxair MaxxFan Deluxe 7000K features: 12V reversible fan with integrated thermostat for automated temperature control inside horse stalls, Wide, low-profile lid with built-in rain shield and insect screen suitable for covered transport, Quiet operation and removable inner lid for easy cleaning and maintenance between hauls.
+Yes—Maxxair MaxxFan Deluxe 7000K uses a 12V reversible fan with an integrated thermostat for automated temperature control inside the horse stalls; it’s rated 4.5 and includes a wide low-profile lid with a built-in rain shield and insect screen.

 Conclusion